Bear cub injured after being hit by vehicle in the Smokies - NewsBreak

 “Her mobility seems good: she can walk in a straight line, not staggering, and not in circles.
 Her head seems to be in control of her body: she can direct her feet to where her noggin wants them to go (i.e to the food bowls).
 Her scat and urine don’t contain blood, and she seems to have no trouble eliminating either,” according to the Facebook post.

-It was challenging for the bear cub to eat at first but the curators were able to get her to eat meals with the medication she was required to take.
+It was challenging for the bear cub to eat at first but the curators were able to get her to eat meals with the medication she’s required to take.

 “The curators are impressed with Myrtle’s progress, but they aren’t fooled by it.
 They’ve seen injured bears seem to rally only to crash the next day.
 They and the vets want to keep Myrtle confined for a few more days before they’re confident in her ability to handle life in a wild enclosure with four little hooligan cubs she’s never met,” according to Appalachian Bear Rescue.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.